crypto-org-chain/chain-docs/docs/getting-started/upgrade_guide_v4.md

 ```

 For validators or production critical services, we recommend setting the `iavl-disable-fastnode` as `true` to skip the optional "IAVL migration" and avoid downtime:
-- Setting it as `true` would skip the he optional "IAVL migration";
+- Setting it as `true` would skip the the optional "IAVL migration";
 - Setting it as `false` would run the "IAVL migration" that would take a couple hours with the log `INF starting ABCI with Tendermint` for a while and incur downtime.
 :::